Induced Chern-Simons Like Action by Lorentz Symmetry Breaking in (3+1)D QED: Abstract

 \section{Abstract}

-In this paper, we calculate the induced Chern-Simons like action on a system of fermions interacting with a gauge field in (3 +1) dimensions.
-As the articles on this subject in the literature are very difficult to read, we performed the calculations clearly and objectively.
+In this paper, the induced Chern-Simons like action for a system of fermions interacting with a gauge field in (3 +1) dimensions is calculated in the presence of a background field that breaks the Lorentz and CPT symmetries.
+The main result of this work corresponds to the obtation of a usual Chern-Simons-type action in four-dimensional spacetime resulting from the addition to the conventional QED Lagrangian of a term with a background field that breaks the Lorentz symmetry of the Lagrangian gauge theory.
+It is pointed out that the proportionality constant in that term depends heavily on the regularization method used in the computations.
+As the articles on this subject in the literature are very difficult to read, here calculations are performed clearly and objectively.